benmaximov/echo_server/README.md

 - multi-threading - chosen because of the requirement to handle multiple simultaneous connections.
 Benefits - code is easier to read and modify, the software is more responsive.
 Drawbacks - some common execution contexts has to be isolated with mutex locks.
 Other option could be using select/epoll on mutiple sockets.
 - double linked-list for the connection pool - used to keep track of the connection resources and active connections count.
 Fast `add` and `remove` times of O(1).
+Easier to get connection id.
+Other option could be using a hashset on the socket ids or remote endpoints.
 - non-blocking sockets - offering more control and responsiveness when forcefully closing connections.
 Other option could be using timeouts on the blocking sockets
 - message size limit - there are several options when no "new-line" arrives in the designated buffer:
     - send to the client the current chunk, and start over with empty buffer